wombleton/gitlaw-nz/acts/C/Co-operative Companies Act 1996.md

     (6) The surrender of shares under this section takes effect at the expiration of a month after notice in writing requiring the surrender is given to the shareholder.

-    (7) Every director who fails to comply with subsection (3) commits an offence and is liable on summary conviction to a fine not exceeding $5,000\.
+    (7) Every director who fails to comply with subsection (3) commits an offence and is liable on conviction to a fine not exceeding $5,000\.

     Compare: 1956 No 18 s 8

+    Section 21(7): amended, on 1 July 2013, by [section 413][76] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 22 Consideration for surrender of shares